ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 **Substituting subcatchments with measured inflow hydrographs**

 One of the most common uses of the inflow hydrograph option is this: suppose we have a catchment where we only want to simulate the downstream part.
 If measured time series of discharge are available for the upstream catchment(s), we can use these to represent the inflow into the more downstream part.
-Figure A4.1 shows an example, where we have measured discharge of subcatchment *A* (just before it enters the main river).
-In this case it is important to pay special attention to two issues.
+The Figure below shows an example, where we have measured discharge of subcatchment *A* (just before it enters the main river).

+![](media/media/image46.emf){width="6.0in" height="4.333333333333333in"}

+***Figure:*** *Using the inflow hydrograph using measured discharge of subcatchment A. MaskMap must have boolean(0) (or missing value) for subcatchment A, see text below for explanation.*

+In this case it is important to pay special attention to two issues:

-1) <u>Exclude subcatchments from MaskMap</u>
+1. <u>Exclude subcatchments from MaskMap</u>

 First, make sure that subcatchment *A* is *excluded* (i.e. have boolean(0) or missing value) on LISFLOOD's *MaskMap* (which defines which pixels are included in the calculations and which are not).
 If you include it, LISFLOOD will first *simulate* discharge coming out of subcatchment *A*, and then *add* the (measured) inflow on top of it!
 Of course this doesn't make any sense, so always be careful which areas are included in your simulation and which are not.

-![](media/media/image46.emf){width="6.0in" height="4.333333333333333in"}

-*Figure A4.1 Using the inflow hydrograph using measured discharge of subcatchment A. MaskMap must have boolean(0) (or missing value) for subcatchment A, see text for explanation.*

-2) <u>Make sure your inflow points are where you need them</u>
+2. <u>Make sure your inflow points are where you need them</u>

 If you already have all gauge locations on a PCRaster map, these mostly cannot be used directly as inflow hydrograph locations.
 The reason is simple: suppose --in our previous example-- we know the outflow point of subcatchment *A*.
 This point is the most downstream point within that subcatchment.
 However, the flow out of subcatchment *A* is actually added to the main river one cell downstream!
 Also, if we exclude subcatchment *A* from our simulation (as explained in the foregoing), this means we also exclude the outflow point of that subcatchment.
 Because of this, *inflow* points into the main river are usually located one pixel downstream of the *outflow* points of the corresponding subcatchment.
 If you already have a (nominal) map of of your subcatchments, a PCRaster script exists that automatically calculates the corresponding out- and inflow points.